hyprwm/hyprland-wiki/pages/Useful Utilities/Clipboard-Managers.md

 ## clipman

-Start by adding the following line to your `~/.config/hypr/hyprland.conf`
+Start by adding the following line to your `hyprland.conf`

 ```ini
 exec-once = wl-paste -t text --watch clipman store --no-persist